NewsAppsUMD/slack-bot-sandbox-kritisgh/README.md

 I learnt a lot about debugging here and I am also trying to understand github actions logs but I mostly have not understood it.

 # March 28 Update
+I am now logging the delays/detours into a csv file.
+It also deduplicates the file by checking against the IncidentID so I don't have the same alert appended to the csv file each time the code runs.
+I have also formatted the string into a collated list of delays and detours.
+Before, it was simply a massive list of all the incidents for WMATA bus and rail alerts which was flooding the Slack channel.
+The bus lists are also hyperlinked to their WMATA webpage if one wants to see further.
+I exposed the codespace to a public URL for incorporating /slash commands.
+This was done using ngrok.
+I have implemented two /slash commands: /route and /help. /route "insert bus number" will give you detailed information on a bus that has been delayed.
+If one inputs a bus number with no alerts, the bot will return, "No bus alerts for 'x'. /help will give instructions on how the bot is to be operated.

+**Issues / what remains to be done:**
+The url for ngrok is different each time it is run.
+This needs to be passed to the Slack app route for users to be able to use the /commands.
+A permanent url is paid on ngrok.
+I have to figure out a way to expose the codespace to a public url that does not change that slack can access.
+Or a way to pass the new ngrok link each time it is generated to Slack.
+My github actions is still not working even after adding Secrets to Actions as Repository Secret.

+**Things I have learnt:**
+The routing system for Flask finally became intuitive and clear to me when I added the slash commands to Slack which needed to be routed in the Flask app.
+I really enjoyed this process of creating /commands and I am excited about the possibilities it opens up for a full fledged bot app.
+I am thinking maybe even my The Most Socially Spoilt Bus Stop Around You could be a bot if one is able to get the user to enter a location somehow to the bot.